apatil88/Android-Projects/README.md

 Spotify-Web-Api-Wrapper - A Java wrapper for the Spotify Web API that provides java methods that map directly to Web API endpoints.
 In other words, this wrapper handles making the HTTP request to a desired API endpoint, and deserializes the JSON response.

 #Top10Downloader
-This Android app displays top 10 songs on the Apple iTunes Store.
+This Android app displays top 10 songs from the Apple iTunes Store.

 #YouTube Player
 This Android app allows you to play YouTube videos and playlists on your phone.
 The app uses the YouTube Android Player API provided by Google.